dthompson-jti/safety-check-app-concept/docs/CSS-PRINCIPLES.md

 Any container component with `overflow: hidden` **must provide an internal "safe zone" of padding** (standard is `2px`) to ensure the focus rings of its children are not clipped.

+#### The Mobile Drill-Down Contract

+To replicate native "Push" and "Pop" page transitions on the web:

+1.  **The Container:** Must be `position: relative` and `overflow: hidden`.
+This creates the "viewport" for the sliding pages.
+2.  **The Pages:** Must be `position: absolute` with `inset: 0`.
+This allows the entering page and exiting page to exist simultaneously within the viewport without stacking vertically.

+#### The Icon Alignment Contract (`ActionListItem`)

+In lists where some items have icons and others do not (e.g., selection lists):

+-   **Rule:** Text labels must always align vertically.
+-   **Implementation:** Use a dedicated `leadingIconContainer` (or an `indent` prop) with a fixed width to reserve space on the left side of the item, even when the icon itself is absent.

 #### The Shared Menu System (`menu.css`)

 To enforce the "Single Source of Truth" principle, we use a shared, global stylesheet (`.menu-popover`, `.menu-item`) for all list-based selection components (Dropdowns, Context Menus, Selects).